 You’ll typically want to uncheck showing the ad on Instagram.
-If you decide to only show to desktop users or to mobile users later, you will change it here.
+If you decide to only show to desktop users or mobile users later, you will change it here.

 Which Ad Placements Are Best?

-The Key to Getting Extraordinary Results
+Retargeting: The Key to Getting Extraordinary Results

-Retargeting lets you track these users and target them specifically, resulting in really high levels of engagement (and cheaper clicks).
+Retargeting lets you track users and target them specifically, resulting in really high levels of engagement (and cheaper clicks).

-If you have the email addresses of at least 100 customers, you can upload those and Facebook will find people that are most similar to them.
+If you have the email addresses of at least 100 customers, you can upload those, and Facebook will find people that are most similar to them.

 Here is a complete guide to Facebook retargeting that walks you through the technical steps.